richqcs/richqcs/README.md

 You can click the Preview link to take a look at your changes.
 --->

-I work in Gaiyao (丐要) , as we all know G-AI, 😄
+I work in GaiYyue (盖跃) , as we all know G-AI, 😄